mainmatter/mainmatter.com/_posts/2022-03-03-better-code-with-lint-to-the-future.md

 ---

 Have you ever wanted to add a new lint rule to your project but didn’t have time to fix a thousand files at once just to get your ci passing again?
-In this blog post, I’m going to show you a nifty new project called lint-to-the-future, that is going to make that process a breeze.
+In this post, I’m going to show you a nifty new project called lint-to-the-future, that is going to make that process a breeze.

 <!--break-->